-A Victorian era former prison, Crumlin Road Gaol is a grim but enlightening piece of history to visit in Belfast.
+A Victorian era former prison, Crumlin Road Gaol is a grim but enlightening piece of history to add to your Belfast itinerary.
 Located only a 15 minutes walk from the city centre, the former jail is easily accessible on foot.

-Book online at least a day in advance to secure a discounted price and your spot in the guided tour of your choice.
+Book online at least a day in advance to secure a discounted price.
 The visit lasts around an hour and will take you through different parts of the building, from the oppressive tunnel leading to the old courthouse to the sinister execution chamber.